Skip to main content

 Course summary

-This short course will cover how we age and the issues we face, including some of the common conditions seen in older people and health promotion to support ‘wellness’.
-Cultural bias and personal values will also be explored.
+This short course covers how we age and the issues we face.
+This includes common conditions in older people and health promotion to support 'wellness'.
+You'll also explore cultural bias and personal values.

-This course can be completed at both Level 6 and Level 7.
+You can study the course at both Level 6 and Level 7.

 What you'll study

-• Promoting ‘wellness’ and providing an appropriate environment and meaningful activity
+• Providing an appropriate environment and meaningful activity

-• Supporting the carer by utilising partnership working and voluntary agencies/societies
+• Supporting the carer through partnerships and voluntary agencies/societies

-• Issues in ageing: osteoporosis, falls, delirium and dementia, and Parkinson’s disease
+• Issues in ageing like osteoporosis, falls, delirium and dementia, and Parkinson’s disease

 • Telehealth.